yemoalakija/just-phone/README.md

 # Acknowledgements

-This site was created as part of Portfolio Project #5 (Full-Stack Tolkin) for the Diploma in Full Stack Software Development at the [Code Institute](https://www.codeinstitute.net).
+This site was created for educational purposes and as part of Portfolio Project #5 (Full-Stack Tolkin) for the Diploma in Full Stack Software Development at the [Code Institute](https://www.codeinstitute.net).
 I would like to express my gratitude to my mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/) for providing valuable feedback throughout the project.

 *Adeyemo Alakija, 2024*